Category Archives: Aubrey Plaza

 The film immediately catapults the audience into the action as we are treated to a closeup of a sobbing Ingrid Thorburn (Plaza).

-We immediately know that she is not right as she fumes with the realization that she has not been invited to her Instagram friend’s wedding and proceeds to interrupt the reception and attack the bride with pepper spray.
-Ingrid is carted off to a mental hospital for analysis and recovery.
+We immediately know that she is not well when she fumes with the realization that she has not been invited to her Instagram friend’s wedding and proceeds to interrupt the reception and attack the bride with pepper spray.

-Once released we learn that Ingrid’s mother has recently died leaving her a tidy sum of money as an inheritance.
-Ingrid suddenly becomes obsessed with Taylor Sloane (Elizabeth Olsen), a popular and narcissistic young woman who Ingrid follows on Instagram.
+Once released, we learn that Ingrid’s mother has recently died, leaving her a tidy sum of money as an inheritance.
+Ingrid suddenly becomes obsessed with Taylor Sloane (Elizabeth Olsen), a popular and narcissistic young woman whom she follows on Instagram.

 Taylor becomes Ingrid’s idol as she decides to move to Los Angeles and insinuates herself into Taylor’s life.
-She stalks Taylor and steals her dog only to pretend she rescued it, thereby becoming a close friend of hers.
+She stalks Taylor and steals her dog only to pretend she rescued it, thereby becoming her close friend.

 Gradually, Ingrid’s actions become more and more psychotic as Taylor catches wind of Ingrid’s antics.